August 4, 1879

 Money box, around 1900

-After the election of the board of directors and the supervisory board, the bank was entered in the register of cooperatives on August 12, 1879, and business operations began in Mainzer Gasse as early as August 22.
+Since its entry into the cooperative register in 1871, this association carried the suffix “eingetragene Genossenschaft” (registered cooperative).
+The actual founding of the bank took place eight years later, on August 4, 1879.
+Following the election of the board and supervisory board, the bank was entered into the cooperative register on August 12, 1879, and business operations commenced in Mainzer Gasse as early as August 22.

-It was Alsfeld citizens with well-known names (and of course, in keeping with the times, exclusively men) who founded the Alsfelder Volksbank 140 years ago under the motto “protection and support by way of mutual self-help.”
-MNic
+It was honorable Alsfeld citizens with names well known in the city (and, of course, exclusively men, as was typical of the time) who founded the Alsfelder Volksbank over 140 years ago under the motto “Protection and support through mutual self-help.”
+(MNic)